Mental Health and Burnout

 Self-care is critical to preventing and fighting burnout.
 Self-care can help to lessen the effects of workplace stress.
 It can also protect against burnout and compassion fatigue.

-Take short breaks during your work day when possible.
-Perform activities to increase your happiness and peace of mind.
-They can be as simple as taking a walk, reading a book, or practicing yoga or mindfulness exercises.
+Take short breaks during your workday when possible.
+It's also helpful to perform activities to increase your happiness and peace of mind.
+These can be as simple as taking a walk, reading a book, or practicing yoga or mindfulness exercises.

 Other helpful practices to reduce burnout include: